jerabaul29/ArduinoDue/README.md

 - Add the definition of the new board, contained in boards.txt, at the end of boards.txt that is located in **sam/1.6.7/**

 The board will appear in your IDE as *Arduino Due paddle version (Programming Port)*.
 The reason why it is called paddle version is that I developped it for building the control system of a paddle.

+## Testing the ADC, PWM and buffers

+The sketches contained in **Sketches** allow to test the ADC, PWM and the RX buffer.